kremlin

 OK, we like radiator heat, but seems to make sense from a cost perspective to switch.

-OK, but what about hot water if we go to forced air? we love indirect hw concept b/c never run out. have heard either hw tank or some say tankless.
-I'm afraid of tankless after all i've read (will have 3 full bathrooms).
+OK, but what about hot water if we go to forced air?
+We love indirect hw concept because never run out.
+Have heard either hw tank or some say tankless.
+I'm afraid of tankless after all I've read (will have 3 full bathrooms).

 I think we're at the point where we're converting to gas furnace, all forced air, but what are my hw options?
 It's a priority for us to never have hw be an issue.